DonaldWhyte/double/README.md

 #### Mocking Methods That Take `&str` References

 `&str` is a common argument type.
-However, double does not support mocking methods with `&str` arguments with additional boilerplaye.
+However, double does not support mocking methods with `&str` arguments with additional boilerplate.

 This is because a mock cannot _store_ received `&str` arguments.
 The mock needs to the _own_ the given arguments and `&str` is a non-owning reference.
 Therefore, the mock trait has to be specified like so: